paololavita/bamazon/README.md

 ***

 This application implements a simple command line based storefront using the npm inquirer package and the MySQL database backend together with the npm mysql package.
-The application presents two interfaces: customer and manager.
+The application presents two interfaces to thge user:

+* Customer (bamazonCustomer.js)
+* Manager (bamazonManager.js)

 ***